lww777/Getting_Cleaning_Data/CodeBook.md

 This script performs operations as follows:
 1. Downloading all of the needed libraries;
 2. Downloading and unzipping the file;
-3. Reading data from ".txt" files and processing it;
+3. Reading data from ".txt" files and processing it (renaming, reshaping, subsetting);
 4. Creating data set by merging the others;
 5. Creating new data set with the averages.